 Why would I buy a specialty product to do what baking soda does for less money & less waste?

 Baking Soda With Toothpaste

-I have yet another shaker bottle of baking soda in the shower and occasionally during my shower I sprinkle a little on my wet hands and use it to exfoliate the skin on my face. (very gently now or it’s too abrasive)
+I have yet another shaker bottle of baking soda in the shower.
+Occasionally during my shower I sprinkle a little on my wet hands and use it to exfoliate the skin on my face.

 Want To See Our Natural Cleaning Posts?

 - 15+ Homemade Cleaning Products

 - Make A Natural Air Freshener For Pennies

 - Easily Cleaning Stuck-On Food From Cast Iron